tab1-web/faq/docs/support/troubleshooting/game-issues.md

 ## Unresponsive Buttons Fix
-This solution fixes the buttons not working for Monster Data / Spoil / Reborn Store etc..
+This solution fixes the buttons not working for Monster Data / Spoil / Reborn Store / Easy Login Manager etc..

 Delete `windowsinfo.ini` and `option.ini` and **repair**.